Headphones: Applications

-As active component, wireless headphones tend to be costlier due to the necessity for internal hardware such as a battery, a charging controller, a speaker driver, and a wireless transceiver, whereas wired headphones are a passive component, outsourcing speaker driving to the audio source.
+As an active component, wireless headphones tend to be costlier due to the necessity for internal hardware such as a battery, a charging controller, an audio amplifier, and a wireless transceiver, whereas wired headphones are a passive component, with the transducers driven by the audio source it is wired to.

-Some headphone cords are equipped with a serial potentiometer for volume control.

-Wired headphones may be equipped with a non-detachable cable or a detachable auxiliary male-to-male plug, as well as some with two ports to allow connecting another wired headphone in a parallel circuit, which splits the audio signal to share with another participant, but can also be used to hear audio from two inputs simultaneously.
-An external audio splitter can retrofit this ability.
+Wired headphones may be equipped with a non-detachable cable with a plug at the end or a socket on the headphones and a detachable male-to-male cable.
+An external audio splitter can be used to allow connecting another wired headphone in a parallel circuit, which splits the audio signal to share with another participant.
+Some headphone cords are equipped with a potentiometer for volume control.

 Applications for audiometric testing

-Various types of specially designed headphones or earphones are also used to evaluate the status of the auditory system in the field of audiology for establishing hearing thresholds, medically diagnosing hearing loss, identifying other hearing related disease, and monitoring hearing status in occupational hearing conservation programs.
+Various types of specially designed headphones or earphones are used in the field of audiology for establishing hearing thresholds, medically diagnosing hearing loss, identifying other hearing related disease, and monitoring hearing status in occupational hearing conservation programs.
 Specific models of headphones have been adopted as the standard due to the ease of calibration and ability to compare results between testing facilities.

 Supra-aural style headphones are historically the most commonly used in audiology as they are the easiest to calibrate and were considered the standard for many years.
 Commonly used models are the Telephonics Dynamic Headphone (TDH) 39, TDH-49, and TDH-50.
 In-the-ear or insert style earphones are used more commonly today as they provide higher levels of interaural attenuation, introduce less variability when testing 6,000 and 8,000 Hz, and avoid testing issues resulting from collapsed ear canals.
 A commonly used model of insert earphone is the Etymotic Research ER-3A.
-Circum-aural earphones are also used to establish hearing thresholds in the extended high frequency range (8,000 Hz to 20,000 kHz).
-Along with Etymotic Research ER-2A insert earphones, the Sennheiser HDA300 and Koss HV/1A circum-aural earphones are the only models that have reference equivalent threshold sound pressure level values for the extended high frequency range as described by ANSI standards.
+Circumaural earphones are also used to establish hearing thresholds in the extended high frequency range (8,000 Hz to 20,000 kHz).
+Along with Etymotic Research ER-2A insert earphones, the Sennheiser HDA300 and Koss HV/1A circumaural earphones are the only models that have reference equivalent threshold sound pressure level values for the extended high frequency range as described by ANSI standards.

 Audiometers and headphones must be calibrated together.
 During the calibration process, the output signal from the audiometer to the headphones is measured with a sound level meter to ensure that the signal is accurate to the reading on the audiometer for sound pressure level and frequency.
 Calibration is done with the earphones in an acoustic coupler that is intended to mimic the transfer function of the outer ear.
-Because specific headphones are used in the initial audiometer calibration process, they cannot be replaced with any other set of headphones, even from the same make and model.
+Because specific headphones are used in the initial audiometer calibration process, they cannot be replaced with any other set of headphones, even of the same make and model.

 Electrical characteristics

-Electrical characteristics of dynamic loudspeakers may be readily applied to headphones, because most headphones are small dynamic loudspeakers.
+Because most headphones are small dynamic loudspeakers, electrical characteristics of dynamic loudspeakers may be readily applied to headphones.